ramihsn/interview-prep/README.md

 ```

 ### TODOs
-- [x] Add support for csv file as an input
+- ✅ Add support for csv file as an input
-- [x] Add support for json file as an input
+- ✅ Add support for json file as an input
-- [x] Add support for excel file as an input
+- ✅ Add support for excel file as an input
-- [x] Replace SQLAlchemy with SQLModel
+- ✅ Replace SQLAlchemy with SQLModel
-- [x] Add the answer to the question card
+- ✅ Add the answer to the question card
-- [x] Implement a grouping functionality for questions
+- ✅ Implement a grouping functionality for questions
-- [x] Add support for more file types in the file uploader
+- ✅ Add support for more file types in the file uploader
-- [x] Group the questions by the topic or difficulty
+- ✅ Group the questions by the topic or difficulty
-- [x] Enable editing a question
+- ✅ Enable editing a question
-- [x] wrap the project with docker and docker-compose
+- ✅ wrap the project with docker and docker-compose
-- [x] add logging services
+- ✅ add logging services
-- [ ] Store user UI preferences
+- ✅ Store user UI preferences
+- 🟧 send logs from both front and backend to loki
-- [ ] Implement a search functionality for questions
+- ⬜ Implement a search functionality for questions
-- [ ] Write unit tests for frontend
+- ⬜ Write unit tests for frontend
-- [ ] Write unit tests for backend
+- ⬜ Write unit tests for backend
-- [ ] Write e2e tests
+- ⬜ Write e2e tests